 What are substitutes for beefhide rawhide treats?

 Although baby carrots are an excellent and healthy dog trust, you can also use mature carrots.
 Carrots are chock full of nutrients and very low in calories.
-So if your dog is on a diet, carrots are an excellent substitute.
+So if your dog is on a diet, carrots are an excellent substitute for fattier treats.

 3. Bully Sticks

-Deer or Elk antlers have high amounts of zinc, manganese, calcium, and potassium.
+Deer or elk antlers have high amounts of zinc, manganese, calcium, and potassium.
 They don’t have a strong odor like most dog treats.
-Unfortunately, antlers are very hard, and your dog can fracture their tooth if they chew on it aggressively.
-Elk antlers are a little softer than deer antlers, but no matter the antler you choose, monitor your dog as they eat them.
+Unfortunately, antlers are very hard, and your dog can fracture a tooth if he chews on the bone aggressively.
+Elk antlers are a little softer than deer antlers, but no matter the antler you choose, monitor your dog.

 5. Salmon Skin Bones

-Salmon skin bones are made of salmon skin.
+Salmonskinbones are a rawhide substitute, and they’re made of healthy salmonskin.
 They’re excellent for dogs who are hyper allergic or sensitive to other proteins.
 They’re also suitable for dogs who are selective with vegetables.

 Salmon skin bones are great for your dog’s coat but always be there when they eat.
 But if they swallow a piece, it could lead to choking.